-Part of the reason we chose Mexico for our next adventure is that we could drive there.
+One of the reasons we chose Mexico for our current, post-European adventure was because getting there is easy.

 HOW TO DRIVE YOUR DOG TO MEXICO

-- The importer/exporter (that’s you, the owner) name and address.
+- the importer/exporter (that’s you, the owner) name and address.
 Also a destination address.
-We hadn’t rented a house yet, so we just used a hotel address.
+If you haven’t made housing arrangements yet, just use a hotel address.
 No worries.

-- That animal has been immunized for rabies (date and expiration of vaccination).
-Animals under three months are exempt of this requirement, and
+- confirmation that the animal has been immunized for rabies (date and expiration of vaccination).
+Animals under three months are exempt of this requirement.

-- That a previous physical check-up showed no signs of disease.
+- confirmation that a physical check-up showed no signs of disease.

-Time/Money Saving Tip: Get the health certificate done in the border zone (California, Arizona, New Mexico, or Texas), and you won’t be required to have a government vet signature (which will probably require Fedexing).
-In this case your (licensed) veterinarian must use his letterhead and must write his license number in the certificate.
-Also remember to bring copies of your dogs vaccination records to show the vet.
+Time/Money Saving Tip: If you get the health certificate done in the border zone (California, Arizona, New Mexico, or Texas), it won’t have to be signed by a government vet (which may require a pricey Fedex and takes valuable time).
+A licensed vet in the border zone only needs to use his/her letterhead and write his/her license number in the certificate.
+If you’re traveling from somewhere else and seeing the vet for the first time, remember to bring copies of your dog’s vaccination records.

 2. Proof of vaccines against rabies and distemper, administered at least 15 days before the arrival of the pet in Mexico.